Prax - Restaurant Review

 Chicken Siu Mai Dimsums They serve three portions per serving.
 The dim sums come with Prax’s special chili sauce and soya sauce on the side.
 These dim sums had the absolute quantity of filling, were soft and perfectly cooked.

 The Dynamite Shrimps A new addition to the menu.
 It had a unique touch of Prax’s.
 They serve the sauce separately to maintain the crispiness.
 It’s flavorsome made us enjoy every bit of it.
 We thoroughly recommend trying this.

 Veg Spring Rolls The rolls were crisp, accompanied by a sweet chili sauce, which made it more delicious.

-Go Freestyle We went freestyle because we wanted to try this new concept of selecting your own.
+Go Freestyle.
+We went freestyle because we wanted to try this new concept of selecting your own.
 We were excited to try something which was not in their signature menu but within the present ingredients in the kitchen.
 We paired the Jasmine Rice with chicken tossed in their newly launched kimchi sauce enhanced with cabbage, snow peas, broccoli with a dash of sesame.
 And spring onions.
-We loved our freestyle choices and strongly recommend on giving this a go and creating yourself a mouth smacking dish.
+We loved our freestyle choices and strongly recommend giving this a go and creating yourself a mouth smacking dish.